CRNing/techjam2026_shopping_copilot/README.md

 ## Limitations & What We'd Improve With More Time

-- **Rule-based attribute/intent detection is brittle.** Override, boundary-dodge, and attribute classification currently rely on regex and small keyword vocabularies (`ATTRIBUTE_VOCAB`).
-This works well against the evaluator's scripted phrasing but would generalize poorly to noisier, real-world user language.
-A learned intent/slot classifier (even a small fine-tuned model) would be more robust.
+- **Attribute-aware override decay was explored but not shipped.** During development we prototyped a mechanism where, on intent override, the system would classify which attribute the new preference belongs to (e.g. material) and down-weight — rather than fully discard — the previously stated value for that same attribute in reranking (all other attributes, including the open-ended "feature" bucket, were left untouched).
+The motivation was that a superseded preference still carries some signal about user intent and shouldn't be treated as equally irrelevant to a term the user never mentioned.
+We ultimately did not include this in the final
+  submission: the current override handling simply retains all previously accumulated terms and reopens the most recently asked attribute for re-clarification, without attribute-specific weighting.
+With more time, we would revisit this weighted-decay approach and tune it against the `intent_override` scenario specifically, since it currently has one of the highest MTTC values of any scenario type.
 - **No real embedding-based semantic retrieval.** The semantic route uses FTS keyword expansion, a hand-written synonym map, and Jaccard-style similarity.
   We intentionally do not use dense embeddings in this submission.
 This is a deliberate system-design trade-off rather than a claim that embeddings are not useful: loading and running even a small local embedding model would add model-loading overhead, per-turn query-encoding latency, memory usage, and deployment dependencies.
 Because the task is an interactive 10-turn conversation, we prioritize predictable response time, fully offline execution, zero-token usage, and a lightweight reproducible deployment.
 A future version could use sentence embeddings, kept in memory as required by the no-heavy-vector-database constraint, to improve paraphrase handling and ranking quality.
-This may meaningfully improve MRR, especially in the buying scenario where the correct product is often retrieved but not always ranked first.
+This may meaningfully improve MRR, especially in the `buying` scenario where the correct product is often retrieved but not always ranked first.
 - **Boundary and Intent-Override scenarios have the highest MTTC** (4.6 and 4.0 turns respectively) of all scenario types, indicating the clarification-question loop occasionally re-asks a question that's already effectively been answered (e.g. right